Introducing Edgio Applications v7Find out what's new.

 2. Click Security.

-A threat event occurs when an access rule, custom rule, or managed rule is violated.
+A WAF event occurs when an access rule, API security configuration, custom rule, or managed rule is violated.
 It allows you to:

 • Understand the variety, frequency, and severity of illegitimate traffic.